Peanut Proud Festival (Blakely, March)

 Peanut lovers rejoice!
 The annual Peanut Proud Festival honors Georgia's peanut industry and the city of Blakely.
-The day is jam packed with the ever-popular Peanut Proud Parade, free concerts, arts and craft vendors, activities for the kids, a 5K Fun Run and a Street Dance.
+The day is jam-packed with the ever-popular Peanut Proud Parade, free concerts, arts and craft vendors, activities for the kids, a 5K Fun Run and a Street Dance.
 And, of course, you’ll find delicious treats made with Georgia peanuts and peanut butter.
-Make sure to grab a bag of peanuts and a jar (or two) of Georgia-grown peanut butter while you're in town.
+Make sure to grab a bag of peanuts and a jar (or two) of Georgia-grown peanut butter while in town.

 Vidalia Onion Festival (Vidalia, April)